GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 - **Flexibility in adding and altering tables**: Relational databases gives you flexibility to add tables, alter tables and to remove data.
 - **Data Integrity**: Data integrity is the backbone of using a relational database.
 - **Structured Query Language(SQL)**: A standard language can be used to access the data with a predefined language.
-- **Simplicity**: Data is systematically stored and modelled in tabular format.
+- **Simplicity**: Data is systematically stored and modeled in tabular format.
 - **Intuitive Organization**: The spreadsheet format is intuitive but intuitive to data modeling in relational databases.

 ### OLAP vs OLTP